Zoya-Sk/WebDev-Journey/README.md

 ---

+### **5. JavaScript / JS Foundations**
+**Folder:** `Basics-datatypes-operators`,
+`primitive-arrays-conditions`

+- **Basics**
+    Contains foundational JavaScript concepts with solved challenges and examples.
+    - Practice with variable declarations and scope.
+    - Examples and exercises on JavaScript data types.
+    - Knowledge about operators presedence
+    - Different printing ways in JS

+- **Conditions**
+    Demonstrates conditional statements and flow control in JavaScript.
+    - `Primitive` and `non-primitive` data types in detail
+    - Practical examples of `if`, `else if`, and `else`.
+    - Challenges focused on using `Arrays` statements effectively.

 ## Technologies Used
 - **HTML**: Building the structure and layout of web pages.
 - **CSS**: Styling web pages and creating visually appealing designs.